esphome/esphome-docs/components/lcd-menu.rst

 ``on_value``
 ************

-This automation will be triggered when the value edited through the menu changed value or a command was triggered.
+This automation will be triggered when the value edited through the menu changed or a command was triggered.

 .. code-block:: yaml